Investing in countries outside of Canada has never been easier, with easy access to international ETFs and stocks on most trading platforms.

 If you are planning to live your life here and retire in Canada, a majority of your expenses, in the long run, will likely be in Canadian dollars.
 You might not be too keen on currency exchange rates making your investment returns unpredictable.

 The US dollar generally tends to be stronger than the Canadian dollar, but that does not mean it cannot decline in value.
-Such instances have happened in the past where the US dollar became significantly weak, like between 2001 and 2007.
+Such instances have happened in the past when the US dollar became significantly weak, like between 2001 and 2007.

 The US stock market also underperformed the Canadian stock market during that period, making matters worse.